ShyunCho/nasa-journey/README.md

 ### 🗓️ Today’s Log

 - 📅 2025-04-22
-- 🔥 Day 0 완료!
-HackerRank 30 Days of Code 시작!
+- 🔥 Completed Day 0 of HackerRank's 30 Days of Code!
-- 🧠 GitHub 기본기 배움, README 수정 완료!
+- 🧠 Learned GitHub basics and updated my README file!
+- 💻 It felt great to write Python again after a long break.
+One step at a time — let’s go!